You Have Killed Me: Lyrical content

 The lyric references Pier Paolo Pasolini's 1961 film, Accattone, about prostitution in the slums of Rome, as is shown in the first two lines of the lyrics ("Pasolini is me"/"Accattone you'll be").
 There is much speculation as to the meaning of this quote.
 Some fans believe it is merely an example of Rome's influence on Morrissey, whereas others feel it is a reference to the loss of virginity, since Accattone is Pasolini's first film.
-A picture of Terence Stamp, main character of Pasolini's movie Teorema, was also chosen by Morrissey as cover of one of The Smiths early singles, "What Difference Does It Make?".
+A picture of Terence Stamp, main character of Pasolini's film Teorema, was also chosen by Morrissey as the cover of one of The Smiths' early singles, "What Difference Does It Make?".

 The lyric also mentions Anna Magnani, Luchino Visconti, and in some live performances Fellini.
-The references to Anna Magnani and Luchino Visconti probably refer to the Visconti's segment of the anthology film Siamo Donne, in which actresses are shown in their everyday lives, rather than as glamorous or sexualised.
+The references to Anna Magnani and Luchino Visconti probably refer to Visconti's segment of the anthology film Siamo Donne, in which actresses are shown in their everyday lives, rather than as glamorous or sexualised.
 Anna Magnani frequently portrayed ordinary women who sacrificed everything for her family, as in Visconti's Bellissima or Pasolini's Mamma Roma.